aspose-words/Aspose.Words-API-References/english/net/aspose.words.tables/table/verticalanchor/_index.md

 title: Table.VerticalAnchor
 linktitle: VerticalAnchor
 second_title: Aspose.Words for .NET API Reference
-description: Table property.
+description: Table VerticalAnchor property.
 Gets the base object from which the vertical positioning of floating table should be calculated.
 Default value is Margin in C#.
 type: docs
 weight: 340
 url: /net/aspose.words.tables/table/verticalanchor/